TheUncannyScrub/DnD-Dice-Roller/README.md

 There is not much to this, just didnt fancy buying my own dice for Dungeons and Dragons.
 Wrote a c# GUI Script to handle it Figured other people might want to use it as well, it isnt aesthetic or anything, just a simple Gui with 2 inputs for sides and rolls and 1 output to display what they landed on.
 Go to the releases section or just click the link above to go directly to it.

+Windows defender flags it because its an Exe from online, dont know why but you can check the source code above + im not smart enough (Or stupid enough) to go out and publish something in my name with a virus on it.